NOAA-PSL/ufs2arco/examples/replay/README.md

 ### Missing data

-There are some time stamps that are missing (all NaNs) for the following fields, only in the 1 degree dataset:
+There are some time stamps that are missing (the 2D fields are all NaNs for those time steps) for the following fields, only in the 1 degree dataset:
 - hgtsfc
 - sltyp
 - weasd

-Since hgtsfc and sltyp are static, this doesn't matter.
+Since hgtsfc and sltyp are static, this doesn't matter, we can just grab the first timestamp.
 If 1 degree weasd is needed in the future then we'll need to move this again.
+Also, the field `hgtsfc_static` has been added which rightfully does not have the time dimension.

 ## 1/4 Degree Data